This website has been updated on 27 May 2020 at 15.50 (recruitments)

 - When working at the University’s premises all possible precautions following the UH general guidelines should be taken to prevent virus from spreading!

-- Follow hygiene instructions for conducting essential work on site (including labs and common spaces): https://www.ttl.fi/en/guidelines-for-workers-to-prevent-novel-coronavirus-infection/
+- Follow hygiene instructions for conducting essential work on site (including labs and common spaces)

-- Research staff works remotely always when duties allow.
+Stage 1 continues from 6 May until 31 May 2020.
+More detailed instructions will be supplied regarding stage 2 when available.
+They will be published on the main University coronavirus page given above.
+During stage 1 research staff should work remotely whenever possible.
 Agree on this with your supervisor first.
 If carrying out research tasks remotely is not possible, it is also possible to consider other tasks, leave (e.g., balance breaks, annual vacation days) and other arrangements such as temporary part-time work.
 When uncertain consult HiLIFE HR services about these possibilities.
 When applicable, supervisors may also consider assigning staff some virtual training as remote work (e.g., language training, computer skills training).

-- The University premises are locked during the period of exceptional situation but remain available to staff, and normal access rights will apply.
+The University premises are locked during the period of exceptional situation but remain available to staff, and normal access rights will apply.
 No visitors from outside the University of Helsinki are allowed (this includes family members of staff).
+If you need to let in e.g. repair personnel, please contact hilife-covid-team(-at-)helsinki.fi first.

-- Laboratory animal center (LAC) restricts its activities to ensure the finalization of ongoing experiments and maintenance of the rodent lines.
-No new experiments should be started as of now.
-Follow the Provet for LAC-specific information and contact the LAC personnel with specific questions concerning your rodent lines and experiments.
+Laboratory animal center (LAC) restricts its activities to ensure the finalization of ongoing crucial experiments and maintenance of the rodent lines.
+No new experiments should be started unless approved by HiLIFE Covid-19 Management Team.
+Follow the Provet or LAC-specific information and contact the LAC personnel with specific questions concerning your rodent lines and experiments.

-- Follow websites of funding agencies for their specific instructions and policies.
+- Many funding agencies are flexible regarding the use and reporting of the grants during this exceptional situation.
+Follow the websites of funding agencies for their specific instructions and policies.

 Studying, teaching and supervision